Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while counter-terrorism, Mr. Ben Emmerson

 ), and extended for one year, subject to the review to be undertaken by the Council (Human Rights Council decision 2006/102

-The mandate of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism was last extended by the Human Rights Council for a period of three years by resolution 15/15 of 7 October 2010.
-Further, the Council requested the Special Rapporteur:
+The mandate of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism was extended by the Human Rights Council for a period of three years by resolution 15/15 on 30 September 2010 and further extended for another period of three years by resolution 22/8 on 21 March 2013.
+In these resolutions, the Council requested the Special Rapporteur:

 (a) To make concrete recommendations on the promotion and protection of human rights and fundamental freedoms while countering terrorism, including, at the request of States, for the provision of advisory services or technical assistance on such matters;